onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Most on ethics should be consequentialist - not all but most - the rest would be virtue and deontological ethics that would define our soul and humanity - how we constrain the utility calculus to avoid horrors

-The CIA have missed the point of centralizing intelligence
+The CIA have missed the point of centralizing intelligence and even after all their little psyopses the greatest country in the world is an absolute fucking mess!

 We need to decide as a society what to do with our individual and collective attention - attention is the scarcest of resources - the direction of consciousness and learning and changing and adapting